If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Miss!

-The Japanese Super Mario Galaxy displays "MISS!" when the player loses a life, but in the English version, this was changed to "TOO BAD!".
+Just like the star messages, the original Japanese version has the word "MISS!" appear when a life is lost.
+The English version changes it to "TOO BAD!".
 Like the previously mentioned star messages, this change was reverted for the Korean version.
-And again like the star messages, this same change occurred in Super Mario Sunshine, where "MISS!" was changed to "TOO BAD!" for the English version.
+This same change occurred in Super Mario Sunshine, where "MISS!" was changed to "TOO BAD!" for the English version.

 Japanese/Korean English Chinese